Are we living in the era of the Entitlement Generation or is this the challenge of being the Internet Generation?

 The ideal way is through a Professional Mentor who sees them for who they are now and who they could become, free of judgment and free of external limitations.
 That is the key to Mentoring Teens and Young Adults towards success.

 We should begin by asking ourselves: “Are they really different?”
-Didn’t every generation talk about how much better they were to their elders then the present generation (it’s funny how much better we behaved as kids through the foggy haze of memory) and is it not a time-honored complaint?
+Didn’t every generation talk about how much better they were to their elders then the present generation and is it not a time-honored complaint?

 Those two great generations saw their entire world change in the span of a few short years.
-All the things they knew for certain, all the truths they took as being the way of the world were changed forever and you really couldn’t keep ‘em down on the farm after that.
+All the things they knew for certain, all the truths they took as being the way of the world were changed forever.
+You really couldn’t keep ‘em down on the farm after that.

 Children today are virtually accosted by people gaining instant world-wide fame for the bizarre to the infamous.
 How can they ever compete with these one-second stars in making their mark?